 Returns Filing, Bookkeeping and Refunding:

-Apart from the clauses like ‘VAT-registered enterprises must preserve the required bookkeeping records for at least 5 years after the transaction date’ there are multiple key documents are to be properly maintained, for instance, invoices, debit notes and credit notes etc., It is to be observed that there exist numerous inviolable pointers that are to be complied by the businesses such as failing to file the VAT return may result in a penalty ranging from AED 1000 for the first time to AED 2000 for repeated noncompliance within 24 months.
-On top of that, the repeated delays in submitting proper documentation might attract – a 2% of unpaid tax immediately; a 4% is due on the seventh day following the deadline for payment; a 1% daily penalty will be charged on any amount that is still unpaid one calendar month after the deadline for payment, up to a maximum of 300%.
+Apart from the clauses like ‘VAT-registered enterprises must preserve the required bookkeeping records for at least 5 years after the transaction date’ there are multiple key documents that are to be properly maintained, for instance, invoices, debit notes and credit notes, etc., It is to be observed that there exist numerous inviolable pointers that are to be complied by the businesses such as failing to file the VAT return may result in a penalty ranging from AED 1000 for the first time to AED 2000 for repeated noncompliance within 24 months.
+On top of that, the repeated delays in submitting proper documentation might attract – a 2% unpaid tax immediately; a 4% is due on the seventh day following the deadline for payment; a 1% daily penalty will be charged on any amount that is still unpaid one calendar month after the deadline for payment, up to a maximum of 300%.

 It is indeed overwhelming for businesses to navigate through the intricacies of taxation, that too, when the laws are new and amendments are fresh, entities feel sabotaged under the rule books.
 Worry not.
 We, BCL assist you in creating flawless refund applications that meet all FTA requirements, submitting the applications on time, and verifying the accuracy of all essential supporting documentation.
 This allows for speedier refund cycles while also eliminating rejections.